 The irritating and unsightly skin condition called atopic dermatitis isn’t just a childhood problem — it can continue into adulthood.
-If you or your child has symptoms of atopic dermatitis, the team at Kessel Dermatology in Hamilton Square, New Jersey, can provide a range of effective solutions, including medications and lightbox treatments.
+If you or your child has symptoms of atopic dermatitis, the team at Kessel Dermatology in Hamilton Square, Mercer and Trenton County area, New Jersey, can provide a range of effective solutions, including medications and lightbox treatments.
 Call the office or book an appointment online today to learn more.

 Eczema is an umbrella term for a collection of skin conditions that cause irritation and inflammation.
 Atopic dermatitis is the most common form of eczema.
 Atopic means that eczema is a symptom of a genetic tendency to have allergies and related conditions, such as hay fever (allergic rhinitis) and asthma.